digitalrebar/provision/doc/ux/portal/networkingux.rst

 ============
 This section contains information to the DRP endpoint about all networking settings within the available infrastructure.

-Switches
-________
-This section lists all LLDP discovered switches.

-The blue Refresh button will update the list ensuring you have the latest switch information on the network.

 Subnets
 -------
 This section lists all Subnets discovered in the network.